annakurtin/Lab5/README.md

 uncertainty, but, model selection approaches can readily be used to make what is called Multi-model inference across a top set of candidate models.

+Allows you to use dredge, which is better than stepwise

 ``` r
 # re-run FULL logistic regression model